-5.8.4 Payback period
+5.6.4 Payback period

-Projects with a payback period that is less than 2 years (with GIDI co-funding) will not score any points as they are ineligible.
-Projects with a payback period 8+ years will get the maximum score (i.e.; 10).
+Projects with a payback period below 2 years (after funding) will not score any points as they are ineligible.
+Projects with a payback period beyond 8 years will get the maximum score (i.e.; 10).
 The scoring is not linear so that businesses with the willingness to invest in projects with longer payback are prioritised.
-If a project is shown as highly profitable, the Applicant will need to provide compelling reasons why their Proposal should be considered for public support.
+If a project is shown as highly profitable, the Applicant will need to provide compelling reasons why their Proposal should be considered for support.